eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Evaluation

 \subsection{Online Serving Evaluation on Single GPU}

-\Fig{fig:onlineserving} illustrates the online serving evaluation of Llama3-8B on a single A100 (80GB) GPU under various workloads. \Fig{fig:2k2kttft}, \Fig{fig:32k2kttft}, and \Fig{fig:shttft} showcase the TTFT performance of eLLM under different workloads. eLLM consistently outperforms vLLM across all workloads, with the most significant improvement observed in the 2k-2k workload, where eLLM achieves up to 295$\times$ and 140$\times$ faster TTFT compared to vLLM and vLLM-CP respectively.
-This improvement is attributed to eLLM's ability to dynamically adjust memory capacity between activations and KV cache, thereby reducing the queueing delay of prefill reqests.
+Figure~\ref{fig:onlineserving} illustrates the online serving evaluation of Llama3-8B on a single A100 (80GB) GPU under various workloads.
+Figure~\ref{fig:2k2kttft}, and Figure~\ref{fig:shttft} showcase the TTFT performance of eLLM under different workloads. eLLM consistently outperforms vLLM across both workloads, with up to 295$\times$ and 140$\times$ faster TTFT compared to vLLM and vLLM-CP respectively.

-Specifically, in \Fig{fig:2k2kttft}, vLLM-CP and eLLM both exhibit its ability to reduce queueing time because vLLM-CP reserve a small fraction of activation memory, leading to more available KV Cache.
-However, with the request rate increasing, vLLM-CP's performance degrades due to further mechanism to reduce the queueing time.
-In contrast, eLLM not only make full use of the intra-GPU elasticity but also leverage the GPU-CPU elasticity to reduce the queueing time, leading to the best performance.
-The larger decoding batch of eLLM also contributes to the improved output, as shown in \Fig{fig:32k2kout}, \Fig{fig:shout}, and \Fig{fig:2k2kout}.
+Specifically, in Figure~\ref{fig:2k2kttft}, vLLM-CP and eLLM both exhibit its ability to reduce queueing time.
+However, with the request rate increasing, vLLM-CP's performance degrades.
+In contrast, eLLM makes full use of the intra-GPU elasticity and leverages the GPU-CPU elasticity to reduce the queueing time, leading to the best performance.
+The larger decoding batch of eLLM also contributes to the improved output, as shown in Figure~\ref{fig:shout}, and Figure~\ref{fig:2k2kout}.

-For TPOT metric, because eLLM and vLLM-CP has more available KV Cache memory for decoding, their TPOT is higher than vLLM in all workloads within the SLO constraints.
-Overall, the trade-off of eLLM between TTFT and TPOT leads to a better SLO attainment and upto 2.5$\times$ and 2.26$\times$ higher goodput compared to vLLM and vLLM-CP in \Fig{fig:2k2kslo}, \Fig{fig:32k2kslo}, and \Fig{fig:shslo}.
-When it comes to the ShareGPT workload in \Fig{fig:shttft}, eLLM achieves lower enhancement compared to previous workloads due to the relatively small input and output size, which limits the benefits of eLLM's elasticity memory features.
+For TPOT metric, because eLLM and vLLM-CP have more available KV Cache space for decoding, their TPOT is higher than vLLM.
+Overall, the trade-off of eLLM between TTFT and TPOT leads to a better SLO attainment and up to 2.5$\times$ and 2.26$\times$ higher goodput compared to vLLM and vLLM-CP in Figure~\ref{fig:2k2kslo} and Figure~\ref{fig:shslo}.